 NOTE 4.
-RISK MANAGEMENT
+RISK MANAGEMENT (CONT'D)

-- 4.1 Financial risk factors (cont'd)

-- (a) Market risk (cont'd)
+(a) Market risk (cont'd)

-- (i) Foreign exchange risk
+(i) Foreign exchange risk

 The company undertakes transactions denominated in foreign currencies.
 Consequently, exposures to exchange rate fluctuation.
 Exchange rate exposures are managed within approved policy parameters.
 Major foreign exchange transactions relates to importation of goods of which settlement is based on spot rates.
 Foreign currency risk arises from recognised assets and liabilities that are denominated in a currency that is not the company's functional currency (refer note 3(o)).
 As a measure, the company negotiates competitive rates with its bankers to minimise losses and maximise gains when foreign exchange receipts and payments become due.